freddan88/ts3srv-linux/readme.txt

 7. Start the server to start using the new database
 Example:
 	ts3srv run

+OBS: The new database will cause teamspeak to generate a new token and password for serveradmin
+    cat /srv/ts3/logs/*

 8. Create a new password for serveradmin
 Example: